-- (5) Using either the corrected cumulative sieve masses (Z{Ni}) determined in Preparation of Aggregate, Step 6.4c or the adjusted cumulative sieve masses (Z{Na}) determined in Step 1a, above, prepare three (3) aggregate specimens for each asphalt content.
+- $E_i$ = initial total aggregate mass, - $Z{Ni}$ = corrected cumulative batch mass for sieve size N. - (5) Using either the corrected cumulative sieve masses (ZNi) determined in Preparation of Aggregate, Step 6.4c or the adjusted cumulative sieve masses (ZNa) determined in Step 1a, above, prepare three (3) aggregate specimens for each asphalt content.
 The aggregate for each specimen will be batched and placed in a container and dry-mixed thoroughly. - b.
-Calculate the mass of the asphalt cement for each set of specimens by:
+Calculate the mass of the asphalt binder for each set of specimens by: